Twins vs. Guardians Player Props Betting Odds

-Sportsbooks have listed player props for Byron Buxton, Jose Ramirez and others when the Minnesota Twins host the Cleveland Guardians at Target Field on Friday at 8:10 PM ET.
+The Minnesota Twins host the Cleveland Guardians at Target Field on Saturday at 7:15 PM ET.
+Those looking to place a player prop bet can find odds on Jose Ramirez and others in this game.

 Bet on this matchup or its props with DraftKings!